kaito834/myNotes/snippets/etc/cURL.md

 Accept: */*

 ```

-The curl with no options outputs only body of HTTP response.
+### Output HTTP response and request
-An option [-i/--include](http://curl.haxx.se/docs/manpage.html#-i) allows you output all of HTTP response.
+An option [-i/--include](http://curl.haxx.se/docs/manpage.html#-i) allows you output all of HTTP response; Both headers and body of HTTP response.
-Or, an option [-I/--head](http://curl.haxx.se/docs/manpage.html#-I) allows you output only headers of HTTP response.
+Or, an option [-I/--head](http://curl.haxx.se/docs/manpage.html#-I) allows you output **only** headers of HTTP response.
 ```
 $ curl -i http://127.0.0.1/
 HTTP/1.0 200 OK